 This post may contain affiliate links, from which we would earn a small commission, at no extra cost to you.
 More info in my disclaimer

-- Approx. dates for trip, including any important festival dates.
+- Approx. dates for the trip, including any important festival dates.

 - Amount of time available + budget

 - A basic itinerary